Configure and customize Agile planning tools for a team project

 For TFS on-premises deployments, you can increase this value up to a maximum of 1500 by specifying a value for the workItemCountLimit attribute of the TaskBacklog element.

 <TaskBacklog category="Microsoft.TaskCategory" pluralName="Tasks" singularName="Task" workItemCountLimit="800" > . . . </TaskBacklog>

 A: To view and work with portfolio backlogs requires that you have Advanced access.
 However, the system doesn’t restrict you from creating and modifying Feature work items.

 A: Yes, for TFS on-premises deployments.
 If your organization has several teams that work from a common backlog and across many product areas, you might want to customize the team project to support team fields.
 This configuration will still allow teams to work independently, but work can be assigned to teams instead of by product area path.

 A: Open the Edit Chart dialog from the CFD and choose the start date.
 To learn more about the CFD, go here.

-For TFS on-premises deployments, you change the default working days by editing the process configuration file for the team project.
+For TFS on-premises deployments that don’t include the updates provided in TFS 2013 Update 2, you change the default working days by editing the process configuration file for the team project.